pawalt/personal-site/content/recipes/ai_country_fair_lemonade.md

 +++
-title = "Country Fair Lemonade" description = "Refreshing and sweet lemonade just like mom made it" date = "2023-08-06" total_time = "1440"
+title = "The Good Lemonade"
+description = "Refreshing and sweet lemonade like they served at the country fair" date = "2023-08-06" total_time = "1440"
 active_time = "20"